benarnav/benarnav.github.io/posts/dream_mech_interp.md

   <figcaption>Image classifier dreaming of boxes, waves and antennae</figcaption>
 </figure>

 But what if the image classifier no longer knew how to recognize a container or cruise ship?
-If we focus on the activations that were most associated with a container vessel and zero them out or inject random noise, we can blind the model so it makes incorrect predictions.
+If we focus on the activations that were most associated with a container vessel—by analyzing the outputs recorded from the hooked model—and zero them out or inject random noise, we can blind the model so it makes incorrect predictions.
 We pass the same activations that were used to visualize the crucial elements above to `blind_model` and see how it performs before and after.

 ```python
 Channel = namedtuple("Channel", ["layer", "channel"])